MicrosoftDocs/cloud-adoption-framework/docs/ready/suggested-skills.md

 Microsoft Learn is a new approach to learning.
 Readiness for the new skills and responsibilities that come with cloud adoption doesn't come easily.
 Microsoft Learn provides a more rewarding approach to hands-on learning that helps you achieve your goals faster.
 Earn points and levels and achieve more.

-The following examples are a few tailored learning paths on Microsoft Learn which align to the Ready methodology of the Cloud Adoption Framework:
+The following examples are a few tailored learning paths on Microsoft Learn, which align to the Ready methodology of the Cloud Adoption Framework:

 [Azure fundamentals](/learn/paths/azure-fundamentals): Learn cloud concepts such as high availability, scalability, elasticity, agility, fault tolerance, and disaster recovery.
 Understand the benefits of cloud computing in Azure and how it can save you time and money.
 Compare and contrast basic strategies for transitioning to the Azure cloud.
 Explore the breadth of services available in Azure including compute, network, storage, and security.